 - Racial and economic integration

-Liane is a research assistant at the Pullias Center for Higher Education and the Center for Education, Identity and Social Justice working with Dr. Darnell Cole on topics related to college persistence, retention and graduation.
-Liane is interested in understanding racial and economic integration, in addition to social and cultural capital as it relates equity across institutions of higher education.
+Liane is a research assistant at the Pullias Center for Higher Education and the Center for Education, Identity and Social Justice working with Dr. Darnell Cole on topics related to college transition, persistence, and completion.
+Liane is interested in understanding racial and economic integration, in addition to social and cultural capital as it relates to equity across institutions of higher education.

 Prior to USC, Liane served as the Dean of College and Career Advising at Codman Academy Charter Public School in Boston, MA where she supported high school students in the application process and advised alumni as they pursued their college degrees.
 Liane has also worked at the national college access and success non-profit, Bottom Line, as a college counselor.